Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Barge engineer

-A floating platform and drillship (check also the types of drilling rigs) will have a barge engineer assigned, who is responsible for the stability and ballast of the drilling vessel.
-The barge engineer must be notified before any heavy equipment is moved or loaded on the rig.
+A floating platform (platform rig) and drillship (also check the types of drilling rigs) will have a barge engineer assigned, who is responsible for the stability and ballast of the drilling vessel.
+The barge engineer must be notified before heavy equipment is moved or loaded on the rig.
 He must keep the rotary table in the correct position to continue drilling operations.

 Motorman.

 The motorman is responsible for the maintenance of the generators & engines.
-While all members of the rig crew help with major repairs, the motorman does routine preventive maintenance and minor repairs
+While all rig crew members help with major repairs, the motorman does routine preventive maintenance and minor repairs.

 Drilling Rig Service Specialists Personnel

-The operator will contract with special service companies for certain needs.
-These service crews generally include directional drilling, well loggers, mud suppliers & mud engineers, analysis and treatment, cementing, casing, wireline operations, and others.
+The operator will contract with particular service companies for specific needs.
+These service crews generally include directional drilling, well loggers, mud suppliers & mud engineers, analysis and treatment, cementing, casing, wireline operations, etc.

-One thought on “Drilling Rig Personnel Organization In Oil & Gas
+1 thought on “Drilling Rig Personnel Organization In Oil & Gas”